Carbon neutrality and energy planning

 Long term pathways to carbon neutrality

-Works have started to identify Council’s current carbon emissions profile and our future emissions trajectory.
-To ensure best practice, we are using the National Carbon Offset Standard to guide us in this review.
+Work has started to identify Council’s current carbon emissions profile and our future emissions trajectory.
+To ensure best practice we are using the National Carbon Offset Standard to guide us in this review.

-This work will identify the best opportunities for carbon reductions.
-This will will allow us to achieve our target of carbon neutrality by 2028.
+This work will identify the best opportunities for carbon reductions and will go a long way to help us reach our target of carbon neutrality by 2028.

-With your help, we have reviewed our Environment Grants Program.
-The review will identify new programs that may engage a broader demographic and result in even greater outcomes.
+With your help we have reviewed our Environment Grants Program.
+The review identified new programs that may engage a broader demographic and result in even greater outcomes for the community.

 The new programs will be available from 1 July and includes:

 - Green Training Fund - to assist environmental volunteers gain the necessary skills and knowledge they need to achieve change.

-- Business Energy Audits - to assisting businesses to identify potential energy saving initiatives that will improve their energy performance.
+- Business Energy Audits - to help businesses identify potential energy saving initiatives to improve their energy performance.

-- Youth Climate Action - to support primary and secondary school aged young people to lead climate action in their school or community.
+- Youth Climate Action - to support primary and secondary school aged students lead climate action in their school or community.

-We are in the process of reviewing the Plans and they will become available over the coming months.
+We are reviewing the Plans and they will be available in the coming months.

-We are committed to provide the community with support to combat climate change.
+We are committed to providing the community with support to combat climate change.